mikeizbicki/cmc-csci143/caveat_tasks/typespeed.md

 $ cat /var/games/typespeed.score | grep 'Mike Izbicki' | cut -f1 | sort -nr | head -n1
 ```
 Upload the resulting command and its output to sakai.
+If the output is at least `400`, then you will pass this task.